Siroopfles/NovaPort/.nova/workflows/nova-leadqa/WF_QA_TEST_CASE_DESIGN_FROM_SPECS_001_v1.md

 8.  **Nova-LeadQA: `attempt_completion` to Nova-Orchestrator (if this was a top-level delegated phase)**
     *   **Actor:** Nova-LeadQA
-    *   **Action:** Report completion, providing the ConPort key of the `TestPlans` entry (or main test plan document) and a summary of test coverage achieved by the designed cases.
+    *   **Action:** Report completion, providing the ConPort key of the `TestPlans` entry and a summary of test coverage achieved by the designed cases.

 **Key ConPort Items Involved:**
 - Progress (integer `id`): Overall phase, specialist subtasks.